AEROPHIL

 331121 AA from Montreal

 340219 - U.S. Army Emergency Service.
 1st flight from Atlanta to Boston, crashed at Greenville, South Carolina.
-Nice clean cover from Air Mail Field, Atlanta to North Conway, New Hampshire, with North Conway backstamp, and autographed by the pilot Lt.
-E.T.
-Garman.
-Very scarce with pilot autograph. $100.00
+Nice clean Special Delivery cover from Air Mail Field, Atlanta to South Orange, New Jersey, with South Orange backstamp.
+Special Delivery covers are very unusual. $75.00

 360114 - American Airlines crash at Goodwin, Arkansas on 14 Jan 1936.
 6 cent Airmail stamped envelope from Dallas, Texas to Little Rock, Arkansas, postmarked JAN 14/1936, three line magenta cachet "Recovered From/Wrecked Plane/Goodwin,Ark.1-14" - Very scarce crash. $90.00